Geoffrey Stewart-Smith: Parliamentary activity

 Stewart-Smith was selected as the Prospective Parliamentary Candidate for Belper, Derbyshire, in 1966, and spent four years actively campaigning in the constituency to build up his profile.
 The constituency had been held by the Labour Party, but their hold grew increasingly tenuous, with prosperous suburbs of Derby encroaching on the seat.
-At the 1970 general election he sensationally ousted George Brown by 2,124 votes.
+Sensationally, at the 1970 general election he ousted George Brown by 2,124 votes.

 Regarded as a good constituency MP by fellow members, Stewart-Smith demanded that Edward Heath's government raise their pay offer to miners during the crippling strike.
 He also attacked Margaret Thatcher on the end of school milk during the same administration.
 However, his work was not enough to prevent him losing his seat in the February 1974 general election after boundary changes removed a large area of Conservative strength and the national trend favoured Labour.

 After Parliament

-Stewart-Smith decided not to seek re-adoption but to concentrate on publishing anticommunist literature, mainly through the Foreign Affairs Publishing Company of which he was a director.
+Stewart-Smith decided not to seek re-adoption.
+He concentrated on publishing anticommunist literature, mainly through the Foreign Affairs Publishing Company of which he was a director.
 The company lasted until it went into liquidation in 1986.

+In 1966, Stewart-Smith was chairman of the Conservative Monday Club foreign affairs study group.

+From 1968, he was editor of the East-West Digest and a regular columnist in the Financial Times.

-He was Director of the Foreign Affairs Research Institute from 1976 to 1986 and Director of the Foreign Affairs Circle, and the Freedom Communications International News Agency.
-He was editor of the East-West Digest and a regular columnist in the Financial Times from 1968.
-He was a City of London Liveryman, belonging to the Grocers' Company.
+He was Director of the Foreign Affairs Circle, and the Freedom Communications International News Agency.

 In 1974, he sought to distance his Foreign Affairs Circle from the World Anti-Communist League because of the latter's perceived strong anti-Semitic element, saying: "We wouldn't touch them with a barge pole".

+In March 1975, he was one of the principal speakers at the Monday Club's successful two-day Conference in Birmingham, the theme being "The Conservative Party and the Crisis in Britain".

+From 1976 to 1986, he was Director of the Foreign Affairs Research Institute.

 In 1978, he issued a press statement about what he claimed was the growing number of ex-communists and left-wing extremists in the Labour Party.

-Stewart-Smith was a leading activist in the Conservative Monday Club and in 1966 was chairman of its foreign affairs study group.
-In March 1975, he was one of the principal speakers at the Club's successful two-day Conference in Birmingham, the theme of being "The Conservative Party and the Crisis in Britain".
+He was a City of London Liveryman, belonging to the Grocers' Company.